konfidence-project/.github/semantic-release/README.md

 # Semantic Release Configuration

-This repository uses [semantic-release](https://semantic-release.gitbook.io/) with conventional commits for automated versioning and release management.
+This configuration uses [semantic-release](https://semantic-release.gitbook.io/) with conventional commits for automated versioning and release management.

 ## Commit Types and Release Impact